-The revenue recognized from the Ministry requires some estimation.
-The Hospital has entered into accountability agreements that set out the rights and obligations of the parties in respect of funding provided to the Hospital by the Ministry for the year ended March 31, 2020.
+A portion of the revenue recognized from the Ministry requires estimation.
+The Hospital has entered into accountability agreements that set out the rights and obligations of the parties in respect of funding provided to the Hospital by the Ministry for the year ended March 31, 2021.
 The accountability agreements set out certain performance standards and obligations that establish acceptable results for the Hospital's performance in a number of areas.

-If the Hospital does not meet its performance standards or obligations, the Ministry has the right to adjust funding received by the Hospital.
+If the Hospital does not meet its performance standards or obligations as set out in the agreements or in specific funding letters, the Ministry has the right to adjust funding received by the Hospital.
 The Ministry is not required to communicate certain funding adjustments until after the submission of year-end data.
 Since this data is not submitted until after the completion of the financial statements, the amount of the Ministry funding received during a year may be increased or decreased subsequent to year-end.
-The amount of revenue recognized in these financial statements represents management's best estimates of amounts that have been earned during the year.
+The amount of revenue recognized in these financial statements represents management's best estimates of amounts relating to funding that are reasonably assured of being received.